currawong-project/caw/examples/examples.md

 ### Example 02: Modulated Sine Signal

-This example is an extended version of `example_01` where a low frequency oscillator is formed using a second `sine_tone` processor and a sample and hold unit.
-The output of the sample and hold unit is then used to module the frequency of an audio frequency `sine_tone` oscillator.
+This example is an extended version of `sine_file_01` where a low frequency oscillator is formed using a second `sine_tone` processor and a sample and hold unit.
+The output of the sample and hold unit is then used to modulate the frequency of an audio frequency `sine_tone` oscillator.

-Note that the LFO output by specifies a 3 Hertz sine signal with a gain of 110 (220 peak to peak amplitude) and an offset of 110.
+Note that the LFO output is a 3 Hertz sine signal with a gain of 110 (220 peak-to-peak amplitude) and an offset of 440.
 The signal is therefore sweeping an amplitude between 330 and 550 which will be treated as frequency values by `osc`.

 ```
-example_02: {
+mod_sine_02: {

   durLimitSecs:5.0,